naoTimesdev/ndiscord.py/docs/ext/app/usage.rst

 In order to handle our errors, we must use something called an error handler.
 There is a global error handler, called :func:`.on_application_error` which works like any other event in the :ref:`discord-api-events`.
 This global error handler is called for every error reached.

+App extension also includes their own :ref:`ext_app_api_event` that you can check out.

 Most of the time however, we want to handle an error local to the command itself.
 Luckily, commands come with local error handlers that allow us to do just that.
 First we decorate an error handler function with :meth:`.ApplicationCommand.error`: